AlexTeplovCPA/cpa-skills/README.md

 ## What is a Skill?

-A skill is a reusable instruction file that teaches an AI model how to perform a specific accounting task consistently.
+A skill is a folder containing a `SKILL.md` file that teaches an AI agent how to perform a specific task consistently.
+The `SKILL.md` file includes a YAML frontmatter block with a name and description, followed by the full instructions in Markdown.

 Unlike a one-off prompt, a skill defines a fixed objective, required inputs, and a structured output format.
-It functions as a digital operational playbook for your AI workspace: load it at the start of a session and the same task runs consistently across multiple engagements without re-explaining the instructions each time.
+It functions as a reusable operational playbook: the agent discovers and loads it automatically when the task matches the skill's description, without re-explaining the instructions each time.

+Skills follow the open [Agent Skills standard](https://agentskills.io) and work identically across Claude, OpenAI Codex, and Google Gemini CLI.

 ---